X-23: Target X: Plot

-Laura has escaped the program but lost her mother in the process and S.H.I.E.L.D has captured her.
+Laura has escaped the program but lost her mother in the process and S.H.I.E.L.D. has captured her.
 Captain America and Matt Murdock are interrogating her.
 Captain America's dealt with Laura's handiwork before and wants Murdock to verify her story.
 Laura recounts the events that brought her to this point — finding her aunt and cousin in San Francisco and dodging the efforts of the Weapon X program.
 Afterwards, she sets out to find her cousin Megan and aunt Deborah.
-Megan doesn't remember Laura rescuing her last time they met, but she has had nightmares ever since.
+Megan does not remember Laura rescuing her last time they met, but she has had nightmares ever since.
 Treated as an outcast at school makes it easy for her to bond with Laura.
 She is also able to accept Laura's past as a child assassin with a mix of horror and sympathy.
 When Weapon X comes calling the family is forced to flee.
 Laura then separates from them to find her new mission — finally meeting Wolverine.

 Reception

-The series currently holds an 8.5 out of 10 from four professional critics on the comic book review aggregator Comic Book Roundup. of ComicsVerse Peyton Hinckle described the series by the following "If you’re trying to connect all the puzzle pieces that make up Laura’s history, Target X is an important series to read.
-It’s an intimate look into young Laura’s disturbed psyche at a difficult time in her life.
-Without reading Target X, Laura’s development in later series won’t make a lot of sense.
-If you’re looking to skip a few series’ on our X-23 essential reading list, don't skip this one."
+The series currently holds an 8.5 out of 10 from four professional critics on the comic book review aggregator Comic Book Roundup. of ComicsVerse Peyton Hinckle described the series by the following "If you're trying to connect all the puzzle pieces that make up Laura's history, Target X is an important series to read.
+It's an intimate look into young Laura's disturbed psyche at a difficult time in her life.
+Without reading Target X, Laura's development in later series won't make a lot of sense.
+If you're looking to skip a few series' on our X-23 essential reading list, don't skip this one."
 Eric Nierstedt also of ComicsVerse praised the series as well.
 He described it as superior to the earlier series Innocence Lost since Target X gave Laura her own voice.
 Kevin Powers of the Comic Book Bin commended the artwork by Choi.